ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

-Such usecase would be natually covered by defining type synonym for tuple of such reused classes, but GHC does not support deriving not for constaint synonyms, nor for tuples.
+Such usecase would be natually covered by defining type synonym for tuple of such reused classes, but GHC does not support deriving neither for constraint synonyms, nor for tuples.

-This may be unexpected for user, because both of this constructs are supported in the instance context, but not in the head.
+This may be unexpected for user, because both of this constructs are supported in the context of an instance, but not in the head of an instance

 Another usecase is typeclasses which are semantically same as composition of multiple classes.
 They too could be replaced by constraint synonym instances.

-Case of constaraint synonyms in instance head worked at some moment, but was disabled due to wrong user-facing error messages in some cases.
+Case of constraint synonyms in instance head worked at some point in time, but was disabled due to wrong user-facing error messages in some cases.
 Reasoning for that is covered in Note "Instances and constraint synonyms" and [issue 13267](https://gitlab.haskell.org/ghc/ghc/-/issues/13267).